docelic/amber-introduction/README.md

 Supported databases are [PostgreSQL](https://www.postgresql.org/) (pg, default), [MySQL](https://www.mysql.com/) (mysql), and [SQLite](https://sqlite.org/) (sqlite).

-Supported template languages are [slang](https://github.com/jeromegn/slang) (default) and [ecr](https://crystal-lang.org/api/0.21.1/ECR.html). (ecr is very similar to Ruby's erb.)
+Supported template languages are [slang](https://github.com/jeromegn/slang) (default) and [ecr](https://crystal-lang.org/api/0.21.1/ECR.html).

 Slang is extremely elegant, but very different from the traditional perception of HTML.
-ECR is HTML-like and more then mediocre when compared to slang, but may be the best choice for your application if you intend to use some HTML site template (from e.g. [themeforest](https://themeforest.net/)) whose pages are in HTML + CSS or SCSS.
+ECR is HTML-like, very similar to Ruby ERB, and more than mediocre when compared to slang, but it may be the best choice for your application if you intend to use some HTML site template (from e.g. [themeforest](https://themeforest.net/)) whose pages are in HTML + CSS or SCSS.
+(But you could also try [html2slang](https://github.com/docelic/html2slang/) which converts such template HTML pages into slang.)

 In any case, you can combine templates in various languages in a project, and regardless of the language, have in mind that the templates are compiled into the application.
 There is no lookup on disk or choosing between available templates during runtime.
 This makes them extremely fast, as well as read-only which is a very welcome side-benefit!